tbwork/TB_PrintScreen/README.md

-# Introduction

-This software is not for directly use in your development.
-I finished it in 2011 spring.
-It demonstrates one possible efficient way to build a print-screen software.
-Due to that I was a newbie in terms of design mode in 2011, so the codes are not so friendly in reading.
-You can mainly focus on the Main.cpp file in which many useful methods, routines are implemented.
-Hope you can get what you want here!

 # What is it?

 This software is used to print screen efficiently which was finished it in 2011 spring.
 In that time, I was confident to say this print screen artifact is one of the most efficient.
 Only QQ's print screen can be on a par with it.
 Even today (2015,1), the print-screen module of Alibaba's AliWangWang is too low efficient to compare with it.